How to Become a Wedding Planner

 What Do You Need to Become a Wedding Planner?

-Many wedding planners have the following personal qualities, which can lead to a successful career:
+Many certified wedding planners have the following personal qualities, which can lead to a successful career:

-Creative: as a wedding planner, you’ll also help your couples determine their wedding style and guide them through the design process as you help to create their vision for the big day.
-From coming up with different design concepts or themes to floral design, arrangements and fashion trends, creativity is a big part of being a wedding planner.
+- Creative: Once you have your wedding planner certification, you’ll also help your couples determine their wedding style and guide them through the design process as you help to create their vision for the big day.
+From coming up with different design concepts or themes to floral design, arrangements and fashion trends, creativity is a big part of becoming a wedding planner.

 What Training Do You Need to Become a Wedding Planner?